daystephen/klog/nodejs/README.md

 Internally each bug is stored in a file, beneath the **.klog** directory.

-Each bug file has a random name which is designed to avoid potential collisions if a repository is shared between many users, upon different systems, as is common with distributed revision controls.
+Each bug file has a random name (first bits of a hash including user details, and exact time of generation) which is designed to avoid potential collisions if a repository is shared between many users, upon different systems, as is common with distributed revision controls.